Merlin series 4: Plot

 A year has passed since Morgana betrayed Uther, who has been left heartbroken.
 Prince Arthur takes charge and later becomes king after his father's death.
 Agravaine, Arthur's uncle, becomes Arthur's trusted advisor.

 With Morgana's powers growing rapidly outside Camelot, Merlin must be more cautious and vigilant to protect Arthur and prevent Camelot's destruction.
 Merlin, Guinevere, and Gaius assist Arthur as Camelot enters difficult times.
-It becomes quickly apparent to everyone but Arthur that Agrivaine is in league with Morgana and wants her to ascend the throne.
+It becomes quickly apparent to everyone but Arthur that Agravaine is in league with Morgana and wants her to ascend the throne.

-In the two-part finale of the series, Morgana and Agrivaine attack Camelot.
+In the two-part finale of the series, Morgana and Agravaine attack Camelot.
 Morgana takes the throne.
 Merlin enchants Arthur, who is angry and feels that he has not behaved like a king, to get him to leave Camelot.
-Agrivaine pursues him, but Merlin reveals who he is and kills him.
+Agravaine pursues him, but Merlin reveals who he is and kills him.
 Merlin restores Arthur's faith in himself when he arranges for Arthur to pull Excalibur out of a stone.
 The night before the attack, Merlin secretly enters Camelot and places an enchanted stick figure under Morgana's bed that drains her of her powers.
 The attack is successful, Morgana disappears, and Arthur marries Guinevere.